Master's Thesis

 Fields of Science and Technology (FOS)

-chemical-engineering - Chemical engineering
+environmental-engineering - Environmental engineering

 Publication language (ISO code)